 Author chooses MGC for photography and book production.

-Henrik de Gyor, host of Another DAM Podcast and Another DAM Blog consulted MGIW to do a couple of corporate portraits for an upcoming book he was writing called “Another DAM Podcast Transcribed”.
+Henrik de Gyor, host of Another DAM Podcast and Another DAM Blog consulted MGC to do a couple of corporate portraits for an upcoming book he was writing called “Another DAM Podcast Transcribed”.
 The purpose of the book is to be a resource for individuals interested in or involved in Digital Asset Management.
-Readers can learn and enrich their own knowledge with over 85 interviews of Digital Asset Management professionals.
+Readers can learn and enrich their own knowledge with over 85 interviews with Digital Asset Management professionals.
 Sometimes they are known as DAM managers.

 I hear you snickering out there wondering what the heck a DAM manager is.
-A DAM manager is someone who manages all kinds of digital files so that they can be tracked, acquired, purchased, sold, and shared amongst agencies, departments, both internal, and external stakeholders.
+A DAM manager is someone who manages all kinds of digital files so that they can be tracked, acquired, purchased, sold, and shared amongst agencies, departments, both internal and external stakeholders.
 A good example of a DAM and something we can all relate to would be a stock photo agency that has photography, video, audio, and graphic files available for licensing.
 Private citizens, companies, and agencies log into these resources and conduct searches for specific keywords that meet the criteria for a project they are working on.
 For example, someone might search for “African American couple in house, no facial hair” and then get a narrow or wide selection from which to choose.

-Managing these files (also called assets) means each and every file must contain metadata (information about the file that is hidden within the file itself) that can tell other DAM mangers or stakeholders what is in the file without actually having to open it.
+Managing these files (also called assets) means each and every file must contain metadata (information about the file that is hidden within the file itself) that can tell other DAM managers or stakeholders what is in the file without actually having to open it.

 Sometimes I will shoot photos of them in action doing their jobs like the photo at right.
-For this “DAM” project however, I really felt it needed something more.
+For this “DAM” project, however, I really felt it needed something more.
 I had to figure out a way to connect the photo of Henrik with “DAM” in a seamless way.
 Understanding the concept of digital asset management gave me the opportunity to offer Henrik something more than just a head-and-shoulders portrait.
 Understanding this gave me the ability to offer him a lot more—a photo illustration.

 I started with simple sketches on paper and showed them to Henrik over coffee; he immediately got excited about the idea.
-The concept was to have a full body, medium shot and close-up of him in front of a word cloud filled with DAM terminology.
-I give him an estimate for the additional time and the project was under way.
+The concept was to have a full-body, medium shot and close-up of him in front of a word cloud filled with DAM terminology.
+I give him an estimate for the additional time and the project was underway.
 Henrik writes: